-The Elliott Wave Theory in Gold Trading
+The Elliot Wave Theory in Gold Trading

 This theory of analysis was developed by Ralph Nelson Elliott that is based on the theory that, in nature, many things happen in a five-wave pattern.
-These patterns are also applied to technical analysis, to analyze the behavior of Gold market trends using this technical analysis theory.
+These patterns are also applied to technical analysis, to analyze the behavior of market trends using this technical analysis theory.

-When this theory is applied to Gold, the assumption is that the xauusd market will advance in a pattern of five waves - three up moves, numbered 1, 3 and 5 - which are separated by two down moves, number 2 and 4.
+When this theory is applied to Gold, the assumption is that the market will advance in a pattern of five waves - three up moves, numbered 1, 3 and 5 - which are separated by two down moves, number 2 and 4.
 When the three upward moves (1, 3, 5) are combined with the two downward moves (2, 4), they form the 5 Wave trading pattern.

 The technical analysis theory further holds that each five-pattern up move will be followed by a down move also consisting of a three-pattern down moves - this time, three down ones are not numbered but use the letters A, B and C. So as to differentiate them from the 5 ones for the up move.